200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-11-BETTERFASTERHARDERSTRONGER.md

 3)One Enemy Takes Action
         a.Villains must go once during a round.
 4)Enemies Become:
-        a.Faster:  Make a Mook card & give it half the villain’s current die pool (round Up)
+        a.Faster:  Make a Mook card & give it half the villainâ€™s current die pool (round Up)
                   OR
         b.Harder: Villain Dice Pool +1